asift91/Manual_Migration/option1.md

 - It will redirect to Azure Portal where user need to fill mandatory fields such as Subscription, Resource Group, SSH key, Region.
 ![custom_deployment](images/customdeployment.png)
 - Click on purchase to start the deployment of Moodle on Azure.
 Link for [pricing calculator]( https://azure.microsoft.com/en-us/pricing/calculator/ ).
-- The following diagram will gives an idea about Moodle architecture.
+- The following diagram will give an idea about Moodle architecture.
 ![images](images/stack_diagram.png)
 - The deployment will install supported Infrastructure and Moodle.
     - Moodle version: 3.8 and 3.9